harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/lambda-update-function-timeout.md

 ---
 id: lambda-update-function-timeout
-title: Lambda Update Function Timeout
+title: Lambda update function timeout
 ---

-## Introduction
+Lambda update function timeout is an AWS fault that:

-- It modifies the timeout value for a function, causing it to fail fast.
-This helps in verifying the handling mechanism for function failures and also helps determine the correct/min. timeout value for the function.
+- Modifies the timeout value for a function, which may cause the function to fail quickly.
+- Verifies the handling mechanism for function failures and helps determine the correct (or minimum) timeout value for that function.

-- It helps to checks the performance of the running lambda application at different timeout values.
+- Checks the performance of the Lambda application running at different timeout values.

 :::tip Fault execution flow chart
 ![Lambda Update Function Timeout](./static/images/lambda-update-function-timeout.png)
 :::

-## Uses
+## Usage

 <details>
-<summary>View the uses of the fault</summary>
+<summary>View fault usage</summary>
 <div>
-Hitting a timeout is a very common and frequent scenario we find with lambda functions that can break the service and impacts their delivery.
-Such scenarios can still occur despite whatever availability aids AWS provides or we determine.
+Hitting a memory limit is a common scenario with Lambda functions that slows down the service and impacts their delivery.
+Such scenarios occur despite the availability aids provided by AWS or determined by users.

-Getting timeout errors interrupts the flow of the given function.
-So this category of chaos fault helps you to build the immunity of the application undergoing any such scenarios.
+Timeout errors interrupt the flow of the given function.
+This chaos fault helps the application build immunity against such scenarios.
 </div>
 </details>